-IaaC and DevSecOps
+laaC and DevSecOps

-- Infrastructure as a Code (laaC) [or Infrastructure as Code, laC?] = software used for the declarative management of cloud infrastructure resources - laaC requires secure lifecycle DevSecOps best practices adapted to infrastructure code development/LCM specifics - Security aspects of this best practice were missing in Reference Model in NG.126 1.0 - Anuket Kali release of RM (to be published as NG.126 2.0) adds the best practice requirements, adapting the framework introduced in Cloud Security Alliance (CSA) and SAFECode, "The Six Pillars of DevSecOps: Automation (2020)".
+- Infrastructure as a Code (IaaC) = software used for the declarative management of cloud infrastructure resources - IaaC requires secure lifecycle DevSecOps best practices adapted to infrastructure code development/LCM specifics - Security aspects of this best practice were missing in Anuket Reference Model - Anuket Kali release of RM adds the best practice requirements, adapting the framework introduced in Cloud Security Alliance (CSA) and SAFECode, "The Six Pillars of DevSecOps: Automation (2020)".
 The document utilises the base definitions and constructs from ISO 27000, and CSA's Information Security Management through Reflexive Security.